SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 ├── D
 └── E
 ```
-The node C is the third child of it's parent, the root-node R.
+The node C is the third child of it's parent: the root-node R.
 It's AUP is `(2)`.
 Here is a table to sum up all the AUPs: